Binitarianism: Contrast with Trinitarians

 In other words, Semi-Arian binitarians believe that in the flesh Jesus was not who He was prior to His Incarnation (God the Word), not what He was (i.e. not fully God with all authority) since His resurrection.
 He was God, then he was not fully God, then he was God again.

-Trinitarians teach that the Holy Spirit is another person like the Son, who comes from God without becoming a separate being from him (Matthew 28:19–20; John 16:5–7; Acts 1:8, 2:4).
-Most binitarians teach that the Holy Spirit is essentially the power, activity, and presence of God (Psalm 51:11, Luke 1:35, Luke 11:20/Matthew 12:28), with no distinct identity within God, and not a separate person as they conceive the Son to be (Matthew 11:27, 1 John 1:3).
-For example, in its Official Statement of Fundamental Beliefs, the binitarian Living Church of God states, “The Holy Spirit is the very essence, the mind, life and power of God.
+Trinitarianism views the Holy Spirit as another person like the Son, who comes from God without becoming a separate being from him (Matthew 28:19–20; John 16:5–7; Acts 1:8, 2:4).
+Binitarianism teaches that the Holy Spirit is the personal, intimate, essential Spirit and power, activity, and presence of God (Psalm 51:11, Luke 1:35, Luke 11:20/Matthew 12:28), with no distinct identity within God, and not a separate person as they conceive the Son to be (Matthew 11:27, 1 John 1:3).
+For example, in its Official Statement of Fundamental Beliefs, the binitarian Living Church of God states, "The Holy Spirit is the very essence, the mind, life and power of God.
 It is not a Being.
 The Spirit is inherent in the Father and the Son, and emanates from Them throughout the entire universe (1 Kings 8:27; Psalm 139:7; Jeremiah 23:24).
 It was through the Spirit that God created all things (Genesis 1:1–2; Revelation 4:11).
 It is the power by which Christ maintains the universe (Hebrews 1:2–3).
-It is given to all who repent of their sins and are baptized (Acts 2:38–39) and is the power (Acts 1:8; 2 Timothy 1:6–7) by which all believers may be 'overcomers' (Romans 8:37 (KJV); Revelation 2:26–27) and will be led to eternal life.”
+It is given to all who repent of their sins and are baptized (Acts 2:38–39) and is the power (Acts 1:8; 2 Timothy 1:6–7) by which all believers may be 'overcomers' (Romans 8:37 (KJV); Revelation 2:26–27) and will be led to eternal life."

-Scripture mentions prayer to the Father, and to the Son, but the Holy Spirit is never prayed to nor worshiped in the Bible; in Revelation, there is praise to the “One who sits upon the throne” (God), “and to the Lamb” (Jesus), but the Spirit is not mentioned; modern binitarians conclude that this is because the Holy Spirit is not a distinct person, but the mind, character, power, and active presence of God.
+Scripture mentions prayer to the Father, and to the Son, but the Holy Spirit is never prayed to nor worshiped in the Bible; in Revelation, there is praise to the "One who sits upon the throne" (God), "and to the Lamb" (Jesus), but the Spirit is not mentioned; modern binitarians conclude that this is because the Holy Spirit is not a distinct person, but the personal Spirit (mind, character, power, and active presence) of God the Father and the Son.